 One of your worst fears was pain.
 Some pain you accepted as the price of having fun.
 Running, jumping, climbing trees and roller skating all involved pain when you fell down.
 Unless the injury was worse than usual (or your Mom was nearby), you'd just pick yourself up and go back to playing.

 Other pains were much worse and more frightening, especially anything involving needles.
-Getting shots was terrible, but having blood drawn ranked right up there with gunshot wounds as far as you were concerned.
-Not that you ever thought of it in those terms.
+Getting shots was terrible, but having blood drawn via a needle in your arm was worse.

 The whole experience is not only painful, but terrifying to the child, who has no idea why he or she is being attacked in this way.
 Sometimes the child has to be restrained in order to obtain the blood, which causes further trauma.